 (a) The Board of Review shall convene at 9:00 a.m. on the Tuesday immediately following the first Monday in March of each year to examine and review the assessment rolls.
 The Office of Chief Financial Officer, Assessments Division shall publish notice of the date, time and place of the meeting, at least one week prior to the meeting date, in at least one newspaper of general circulation in the City for three successive issues of such newspaper and on the Board of Review's page on the City of Detroit's website.
 The Board of Review shall continue in session for as many days thereafter as may be necessary to complete the examination and review, and make necessary revisions or corrections to the assessment rolls in the manner provided by law applicable to township boards of review except as otherwise herein provided.
-When the Board of Review makes a change in the assessment of property or adds property to the assessment roll, the person chargeable with the assessment shall be promptly notified so as to ensure that person opportunity to file an appeal for a hearing in a manner as is provided in Subsection (b) of this section.

-- (b) Any person who has previously complained to the Board of Assessors as provided for in Section 44-4-3 of this Code, considering themselves aggrieved by the assessment of such person's a property with respect to the grounds specified thereon, may appeal to the Board of Review in person or by such person's legal_representative.
-Individuals can prove that they are aggrieved by the assessment of a property by providing any of the documents listed in Section 44-4-3(a)(1)-(9).
-The City of Detroit's City Council may also make complaint to the Board of Review through Resolution, passed by a majority of its members, individually listing each property that the Council believes is over assessed; the Resolution must include evidence that the properties it lists are over assessed. - (c) The Board of Review shall accept any of the documents listed in Section 44-4-3(c) as evidence that the taxpayer authorized an agent or representative to represent them before the Board of Review. - (de) Such appeal shall be in writing by the complainant on sufficient cause being shown by the affidavit of such complainant, by oral proof, or by other evidence requested from such person to the satisfaction of the Board of Review, it shall review the assessment complained of and may alter or correct the same to the person charged thereby, the property described therein, and the estimated value thereof. and shall state, specifically, the grounds previously presented to the Board of Assessors and the matter complained of together with the address of the complainant.
-No other matter in connection therewith shall be considered by the Board of Review.
+When the Board of Review makes a change in the assessment of property or adds property to the assessment roll, the person chargeable with the assessment shall be promptly notified so as to ensure that person opportunity to file an appeal for a hearing in a manner as is provided in Subsection (b) of this section. (b) Any person who has previously complained to the Board of Assessors as provided for in Section 44.4.3 of this Code, considering themselves aggrieved by the assessment of such person's any assessment - property with respect to the grounds specified thereon, may appeal to the Board of Review in person or by such person's legal_representative.
+Individuals can prove that they are aggrieved by the assessment of a property by providing any of the documents listed in § 44-4-3 of this Code.
+The City of Detroit's City Council may also make complaint to the Board of Review through Resolution, passed by a majority of its members, individually listing each property that the Council believes is over assessed; the Resolution must include evidence that the properties it lists are overassessed.